How to Fix Lagging and Freezing Issue in iPhones?

 Hit the Continue button

-5. Enter the password that you use to unlock your device.
+5. Enter the password you use to unlock your device.

 6. Choose Erase iPhone.
-With this, the process of erasing all your data will start.
+This will start the process of erasing all your data.

-When setting up your iPhone, you have to restore the data.
-However, if your iPhone starts to freeze again, reset it, but this time do not back up your data, as there might be some corrupt files causing the freezing issue.
+When setting up your iPhone, you can restore the data.
+However, if your iPhone starts to freeze again, reset it, but do not restore any backed-up data, as there may be some corrupt files causing the freezing issue.
 You can download the apps after a few days.

-If you have tried all the methods and your iPhone still freezes and does not work properly, you need to call Apple support and ask them to resolve the issue or to replace your device if it is still under warranty.
+If you have tried all the methods and your iPhone still freezes and doesn’t work properly, contact Apple support for help in resolving the issue or inquire about replacing your device if it is still under warranty.

 ABOUT THE AUTHOR